 Lao Tzu’s anticipatory work argued that a harmonious and prosperous society was one in which people could make their own economic and personal decisions.

-Bartolome de Las Casas wrote detailed, sometimes propagandist, accounts of Spanish colonization of the Americas and fought for the rights of American Indians.
+Bartolome de Las Casas wrote detailed accounts of Spanish colonization of the Americas and fought for the rights of American Indians.

 Robert LeFevre established educational programs and supported publications that aimed to spread and popularize libertarian ideas.

 In his writings, William Leggett attacked government regulation of commerce and the rent-seeking behaviors of business.